 Best iPhone 7 cases: Charging cable

-Try to choose a battery case that uses Apple's Lightning charge and sync cable rather than MicroUSB as that avoids having to keep two different types of cable – one of which (MicroUSB0) is fiddly.
-See also: Best Charging Cables.
+Try to choose a battery case that uses Apple's Lightning charge and sync cable rather than MicroUSB as that avoids having to keep two different types of cable – one of which (MicroUSB) is fiddly.
+We also have a round up of the best charging cables if you need a few suggestions.

 Out the same day as the iPhone 7 – well, Apple did have an obvious advantage in getting iPhone 7 accessories out – the Apple iPhone 7 Smart Battery Case is an update on its similar product for the iPhone 6 and 6s.

 It features the same odd hump on its back, which hosts the extra battery.
 Many people were horrified and repulsed by the somewhat clunky design – especially as everything else Apple designs wins awards for subtlety.
 The Smart Battery Case will not.
 That said, the bump on the case's back didn't bother me at all.

 It is, however, a practical design, and the case feels both nice to hold and feels robust in its protective role.
 It has a soft-touch rubbery silicone exterior, and a soft microfiber lining that's gentle to your scratch-prone iPhone (especially the Jet Black model).
 At 101g it does add some weight to the phone (itself 138g), of course.

 The case has a soft elastomer hinge that makes it super easy to slip the iPhone in and out of the convenient one-piece design.
 Many battery cases come in two parts, which can sometimes detach and get lost or snap.

 You can sync and charge the iPhone 7 and Battery Case at the same time when the phone's in the case.
 This uses the same Lightning cable you get with the iPhone.